Joshfindit/ESP32-PICO-D4_MQTT-LED-Board/README.md

 - Communicates via MQTT
 - Supports using a momentary pushbutton and rotary encored for on/off/brightness
 - Has a usb-chargable battery for portability

+## Features already implemented

+- Power a single LED
+- Subscribe to an MQTT topic
+- Respond to `ON`/`OFF`/'TOGGLE` and `brightness` commands
+- Integration with Homeassistant